Why the World Celebrates with Champagne? October 03 2016

-Champagne is a bubbly light colored wine with its sweet taste and has been associated with luxury in parties, gatherings, and other events by the aristocrats in most part of Europe.
+Champagne is a bubbly light-colored wine with its sweet taste and has been associated with luxury in parties, gatherings, and other events by the aristocrats in most part of Europe.
 Back then, only the elite individuals can afford such wine and it symbolizes peers of the realm.
 Then here comes the French revolution and the champagne becomes a part of the secular rituals that somehow replaces other religious rituals that are using wine.
-A good example for that is you can use the champagne christening a ship without the help of the priest.
-It was considered as a holy water and become popular as well in many religious events like weddings and baptism.
+A good example of that is you can use the champagne christening a ship without the help of the priest.
+It was considered as holy water and become popular as well in many religious events like weddings and baptism.

 Is Champagne from England?

 There are so many theories about where champagne was originated.
 Some would say that it was developed in France where a monk accidentally discovers the carbon dioxide reaction in his cave.
-But there are also claims that champagne was originally produced back in England where the technology of bottle and corking in the later part of the 1500s.
+But there are also claims that champagne was originally produced back in England where the technology of bottle and corking in the latter part of the 1500s.
 The problem is, the right amount of sugar and they take for about a century just to perfect the taste.
 Then, the drink became popular to Paris among the wealthy people.

 World Drinking Phenomenon